puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

     	├── templates
     	└── tests

+Once you get down past this basic directory structure, however, the `apache` module begins to look quite complex.
+To keep things simple, we can create our own first module to work with.

 {% task 2 %}
-Once you get down past this basic directory structure, however, the `apache` module begins to look quite complex.
-To keep things simple, we can create our own bare-bones module to work with.

 First, be sure to change your working directory to the modulepath.
 We need our module to be in this directory if we want Puppet to be able to find it.

 	  cd /etc/puppetlabs/puppet/modules

 You have created some users in the *Resources* and *Manifests* quests, so this resource type should be fairly familiar.
 Let's make a `users` module that will help us manage users on the Learning VM.

 The top directory of any module will always be the name of that module.
 Use the `mkdir` command to create your module directory:

 	  mkdir users

 {% task 3 %}
 Now we need two more directories, one for our manifests, which must be called `manifests`, and one for our tests, which must be called (you guessed it!) `tests`.
 As you will see shortly, tests allow you to easily apply and test classes defined in your module without having to deal with higher level configuration tasks like node classification.

 Go ahead and use the `mkdir` command to create `users/manifests` and `users/tests` directories within your new module.

+    mkdir users/{manifests,tests}

 If you use the `tree users` command to take a look at your new module, you should now see a structure like this: